YashGupta033/python-sdk-docs2/docs/login/loginoauth.md

 ```

+> **Note:**
+The access token remains valid until the end of the day (i.e. 12:00), after which it will expire, and a new access token has to be generated.

 ## **3. Get the Client Id**
 After sucessfully generating access token, we can get client id with the help of `trading_info` API